A survey of interlayer interaction models for graphene and other 2D materials

 In all computational approaches, tangential tractions arise from the lateral variation of the interlayer interaction energy with relative in-plane displacements and are subsequently employed to study frictional and mechanical responses.
-DFT provides the most accurate description of registry dependent interlayer energy landscapes; however, it is restricted to small system sizes.
-MD resolves atomic discreteness and finite temperature dynamics, and its accuracy depends on the suitability of the chosen potential.
-FEM based models do not resolve atoms explicitly; instead, they incorporate tangential tractions through interaction energy functionals informed by atomistic calculations, allowing efficient analysis of large scale systems and coupled normal and tangential deformations.
-In this sense, FEM encodes these effects in an averaged or parameterized form.
-All these methods are based on the same physical principle of energy minimization and force balance and are therefore best viewed as complementary, differing primarily in resolution and representation of interlayer interactions.
+DFT provides the most accurate description of registry-dependent interlayer energy landscapes; however, it is restricted to small system sizes and typically 0K.
+This accuracy is associated with the ability to capture both atomic and electronic structure, including effects such as electron exchange, charge transfer, and electronic state alignment, which significantly influence the average and variation of the binding energy \cite{wolloch2018interfacial, sun2023charge, boretti2025quantum}.